adilakhter/papers-i-read/distributed_systems/time_clocks/README.md

 ## TODO

-- [ ] format and cleanup, add TBD etc.
+- [x] format and cleanup, add TBD etc.
-- [ ] write the review and questions for the assignment.
+- [ ] write the review and questions for the assignment in MD
 - [ ] submit on easychair.
 - [ ] watch the video from udacity/youtube and finish the summary.